Saudi Arabia borrows $9 billion with its first Islamic bond sale

 The effort to raise funds from global investors follows a crash in oil prices that turned the kingdom's massive budget surplus into a gaping hole.
 Just five years ago it was unthinkable that oil-rich Saudi Arabia would need to borrow money from abroad.

-Saudi Arabia said in December it's budget deficit for this year will reach 198 billion riyals ($53 billion), or 7.7% of its GDP.
+Saudi Arabia said in December its budget deficit for this year will reach 198 billion riyals ($53 billion), or 7.7% of its GDP.
 It planned to narrow the gap by issuing debt and tapping its foreign reserves.

-The kingdoms foreign reserves, however, have also taken a hit.
+The kingdom's foreign reserves, however, have also taken a hit.
 The latest data showed them sinking to $514 billion in February from $593 billion the same time last year.

 Related: Saudi oil minister: I don't lose sleep over shale